Find Grad Schools

 83 Yearly Graduations

 Luther Seminary is the 11th most popular school in the nation for students seeking a master's degree in divinity studies.
 Roughly 500 attend the school each year.
 During the most recent year for which we have data, 83 people received their master's degree in divinity studies from Luther Seminary.
-Of these students, 64% were women and 10% were members of underrepresented racial-ethnic groups.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 59% were women.

 #12